fromgate/Multipass/README.md

 # Multipass
-Permissions plugin for Nukkit approved by Leeloo Dallas
+_Permissions plugin approved by Leeloo Dallas_

-## Main principles
-Multipass is a permissions plugin for Nukkit that brings a universal permission system to nukkits.
+Multipass is a permissions plugin for Nukkit that provide a universal permission system for Nukkit.

+## Features
+* Individual permissions and group
+* Group inheritance
+* World related permissions and group
+* API for another plugins